xyz2tex/dot2tex/docs/usage_guide.rst

 .. note:: The ``\`` character needs to be escaped with ``\\`` if used in the ``label`` attribute.

 Note that only position and alignment information is converted.
 Any font information is lost.
 This may result in some odd behavior.
 Some tweaking may be necessary to get it right.
+See the section :ref:`vertical-label-alignment` for tips.

 .. note:: If you use ``texlbl`` for edges, you have to provide a dummy ``label`` attribute.
 Otherwise Graphviz will not generate the necessary code for placing edge labels.